nekwebdev/next-13-graphql/README.md

 Checkout the TailwindCSS tags used to make it fill half the window height and always zoom to fit the width.
 I also created a new `getHomeSliderData` GraphQL query.

+## Call to action

+You always need a flashy button people should click.
+I used [n8tb1t](https://github.com/n8tb1t)/**[use-scroll-position](https://github.com/n8tb1t/use-scroll-position)** to read the scroll positions and limit the re renders to make the button go from the middle of the screen to the nav bar.
+Not much else going on, nice css magic to make it all work and look nice!

 ## Original README.md

 ## Getting Started